nkhine/iTools-Documentation/itools/handlers.rst

       Updates the handler's state with the contents of the given open file.

-.. method:: File.load_state_from(uri)
+.. method:: File.load_state_from(key)

-      Updates the handler's state with the contents of the file resource identified by the given URI reference.
+      Updates the handler's state with the contents of the file resource identified by the given key reference.
+The key is specific to the file system used by the handler (absolute URI, absolute path...).

 Note that the last three methods actually modify the handler's state with a